Guinea Worm Disease (cont.)

 Where is Guinea worm disease found?

-Dracunculiasis now occurs only in 5 countries in sub-Saharan Africa.
+Dracunculiasis now occurs only in 4 countries in sub-Saharan Africa.
 Transmission of the disease is most common in very remote rural villages and in areas visited by nomadic groups.
-In 2007, the two most endemic countries, Sudan and Ghana, reported 9,173; 5,815 and 3,358 cases of Guinea worm disease (GWD), respectively.
-Other endemic countries reporting cases of GWD in 2007 were: Mali (313 cases), Nigeria (73 cases), and Niger (14 cases).
+In 2011, only four countries reported cases of GWD: Chad, Ethiopia, Mali, and South Sudan, with the majority of cases in South Sudan.

 Viewers share their comments